Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Problem Formulation

+We next describe the problems addressed in this paper.
+In all the problems below we will assume that vector $\epsilon \in \mathbb{R}^m$ with $\epsilon>0$ is user specified constant vector.

-\textbf{Problem 1 - Estimation with $\epsilon$- insensitive loss function :} Let P, Q and R be given positive definite matrices that describe relative magnitude of uncertainties in initial conditions, disturbances and measurement noise.
-Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), determine the estimate from the following optimization problem :
+\textbf{Problem 1 - Estimation with $\epsilon$- insensitive quadratic loss function :} Let P, Q and R be given positive definite weighting matrices for initial conditions, disturbances and measurement noise.
+Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), obtain the estimate from the following optimization problem :